mpeters19/BUF_SCAMP/README.md

 ## Preprocessing using PyDSD

-As data files get written, they automatically get processed using the PyDSD repository, particularly using [PyDSD/pydsd/io/ParsivelReader.py](https://github.com/josephhardinee/PyDSD/blob/master/pydsd/io/ParsivelReader.py).
+As data files get written, they automatically get minorly processed using the PyDSD repository, particularly using [PyDSD/pydsd/io/ParsivelReader.py](https://github.com/josephhardinee/PyDSD/blob/master/pydsd/io/ParsivelReader.py).
 The overall function of this script is to...

-1. read raw 10s parsivel files,
+1. Read raw 10s parsivel files
-2. convert the time to an Epoch time
+2. Convert the time to an Epoch time
-3. adds parsivel measured/outputted variables to a Python dictionary
+3. Add parsivel measured/outputted variables to a Python dictionary
-4. Applies a data quality matrix from Ali Tokay to DSD

 Each outputted dictionary then gets converted to an xarray dataset externally (not using PyDSD) and saved to a local directory as a netCDF file.